 6. Strike a balance between culture & wildlife

 Sri Lanka's Buddhist temples and cultural heritage sites are fascinating to visit.
 That said, pack your programme with too many historic places of worship and all but the most ardent aficionado of historic architecture runs the risk of temple fatigue.

-Interspersing your itinerary with excursions into nature allows you stay fresh, maximising your enjoyment of both heritage and nature.
+Interspersing your itinerary with excursions into nature allows you to stay fresh, maximising your enjoyment of both heritage and nature.
 Visits to the rock fortress at Sigiriya and cave temple at Dambulla can be combined with a trip into Minneriya National Park.

 Kandy*, one of Sri Lanka's cultural hubs, lies within easy driving distance of Horton Plains National Park and the menacingly named Knuckles Conservation Forest.